<?xml version="1.0" encoding="UTF-8"?><rss version="2.0" xmlns:content="http://purl.org/rss/1.0/modules/content/">

 </code></pre>

-<p>Install the GNOME extension:</p>
+<p>For this install the GNOME extension:</p>

 <p><strong>Quick Settings Audio Panel</strong></p>